daniloderosa/ddr-site/exampleSite/content/portfolio.md

 type: about
 ---

-A glimpse of some dataviz I've realized both for work and for personal fun (often participating in challenges like [#TidyTuesday](https://github.com/rfordatascience/tidytuesday) and [#MakeoverMonday](https://www.makeovermonday.co.uk/)).
+A glimpse of some data visualizations I've realized both for work and for personal fun (often participating in challenges like [#TidyTuesday](https://github.com/rfordatascience/tidytuesday) and [#MakeoverMonday](https://www.makeovermonday.co.uk/)).

 When the title reports that the chart is interactive, you can click on it and check the interactive version on [my Tableau Public's profile](http://public.tableau.com/profile/danilo6525#!/).
 Clicks on non-interactive charts will open an high-quality version of these charts.
 So, in any case click 😉